 System Counting

-Many Linux distributions sends some telemetry data by default to count how many systems are using their software.
+Many Linux distributions send some telemetry by default to count how many systems are using their software.
 Consider disabling this depending on your threat model.

 Of course, this is a non‑exhaustive list of telemetry on different Linux distributions.
 If you are aware of other tracking mechanisms used by these or other distributions, feel free to make a pull request or discussion post detailing them!